adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/container/v1/container/README.md

 * Allowed components can be configured through policy configuration.

 ### Use Object
-The Container component uses the `com.adobe.cq.wcm.core.components.models.Container` Sling model as its Use-object.
+The Container component uses the `com.adobe.cq.wcm.core.components.models.LayoutContainer` Sling model as its Use-object.

 ### Component Policy Configuration Properties
 The following configuration properties are used: